Krzyrok/DigitRecognitionWithNeuralNetwork/README.md

 # DigitRecognitionWithNeuralNetwork

-Neural network created in C#.
-<br/>Digit recognition using neural network
+<br/>Digit recognition using neural network created in C#